Steven A. LeBlanc

 Steven A. LeBlanc (born 1943) is an American archaeologist and former director of collections at the Peabody Museum of Archaeology and Ethnology at Harvard University's Peabody Museum.

-He is the author a number of books about Southwest archeology and prehistoric warfare.
+He is the author of a number of books about Southwest archeology and prehistoric warfare.

 Research

 The primary cause of war, as LeBlanc sees it, is ecological imbalance; humans compete for finite amounts of food when population outstrips supply or when the land becomes overgrazed and deforested.
 Conflict flash points-the Middle East and the Balkans, for instance-have a "long history of ecological stress and degradation."

 LeBlanc argues that ecological balance was rarely the norm, even in pockets of paradise.
 One might expect, for example, that the inhabitants of Tikopia, a remote island in the South Pacific, would make fine stewards of their natural environs.
 But even they repeated the historical theme: "A few people occupy the...land, they exterminate many species, they heavily modify the landscape, and their numbers grow.
 They never remain in anything approaching ecological balance."

 And the impulse to conduct warfare goes all the way back to our primate precursors.
 "Our closest ape relatives," he says, have always engaged in ferocious acts of warfare, chillingly reminiscent of human conflict (as Jane Goodall observed among chimpanzees in the jungles of Tanzania in the 1960s).